PixarAnimationStudios/OpenUSD/docs/user_guides/render_user_guide.rst

 - Direct bindings, in which a prim directly names (via relationship) the Material it wants to bind, as shown in the previous example.

-- Collection-based bindings, in which a USD Collection identifies a set of prims, and the binding (again, a relationship) names both the Collection and the Material to which the collected prims should be bound.
+- Collection-based bindings, in which a
+  :ref:`USD Collection<collections_and_patterns>` identifies a set of prims, and the binding (again, a relationship) names both the Collection and the Material to which the collected prims should be bound.
 See :ref:`material_collection_binding` for more information on collection-based